Rockin' the Suburbs (song): Over the Hedge remake

+William Shatner provided additional vocals for the Over the Hedge version.

 In 2006, Folds rewrote the song for the animated movie Over the Hedge, with film co-star William Shatner providing vocals during part of the song.
 Shatner does the voice for Ozzie the Opossum, who encourages his teenage daughter Heather (voiced by Avril Lavigne) to play dead in threatening situations.

 While this version features entirely new lyrics intended to be more family-friendly than the original, Folds maintains the song’s satirical edge.
 The rewritten lyrics focus more on the institution of suburbia, and include jabs at homeowner associations, tract housing, consumerism, and developments built on Native American burial grounds.

 This version of the song was also featured in the film Marley & Me during the montage of Marley growing up in a year from a small puppy to a big dog for the rest of the movie.